-Ivanka And Melania Trump Are ‘Dead Inside’ According To Trump Family Author
+Ivanka And Melania Trump Are ‘Dead Inside,’ According To Trump Family Author

 “The business you were in entitles you to no degree of giving your credibility any weight… If you’re going to sell your body for money, you just don’t have a reputation… I respect women, beautiful women and women with value, but a woman who sells her body for sexual exploitation I don’t respect.”

 Fox commented that she didn’t find this at all surprising given the things President Trump has said about women.

 “The way that the president talks about women and behaves toward women, it’s not so out of line with what Rudy Giuliani said.”

-Fox and many others feel that such comments from either man, but especially by Trump are disrespectful to both Ivanka and Melania.
+Fox and many others feel that such comments from either man, but especially by Trump, are disrespectful to both Ivanka and Melania.
 If the president or his attorney feel the same, they have yet to indicate so publicly.